Jack Meyer (educator and cricketer): Millfield

 Meyer was accompanied on his return to England from India in the mid-1930s by seven young Indian aristocrats, including six princes, having been entrusted with providing them an education.
 He set up Millfield School in Street in Somerset in 1935 and remained as its headmaster for the next 35 years.
 He was known as Boss at school.
 The new school theatre at Millfield is named after him.

 Millfield from the outset was an unconventional public school, with an emphasis on all-round excellence, and not just the academic, including strength in areas such as sports and the arts.
 Meyer had a flexible attitude towards school fees, charging wealthy parents some of the highest in the UK but waiving them entirely for some pupils whom he considered deserving.
 Meyer's philosophy at Millfield was, "...to nurture talent by providing the very best facilities, teaching, coaching and opportunities in which young people can exercise and explore their abilities; and to give awards to those in financial need."

+Meyer strongly believed in the benefits of corporal punishment.
+"Most juvenile delinquents are suffering from too few beatings when young.
+It’s not love they lack, but discipline.”

 Links between Millfield and Somerset County Cricket Club remained close; in 1960, Meyer recruited Colin Atkinson, who had played Minor County cricket, on to the Millfield staff.
 Atkinson played regularly for Somerset from 1960 to 1962, and then was released from school duties to captain the county side from 1965 to 1967.
 When Meyer retired as headmaster of Millfield in 1971, Atkinson succeeded him.